 I deal with chronic pain by dismissing it.
-I use skilled mind work, trained by a licensed therapist to get it right!
+I use cognitive therapy techniques, trained by a licensed therapist to get through the pain and anxiety that fibro brings!
 I also try to complete minor tasks to keep my ‘pain-firing’ brain focused on other things.
-I was trained to depend on the method of thinking through the pain, literally, in order to deal with chronic pain.
+I was trained to depend on thinking through the pain, literally, to deal with chronic pain.
 It does not mean my pain doesn’t exist.
 It does not mean I am always successful in dismissing my pain.
 Pain is there.
 Always.

-I haven’t mastered this technique, it doesn’t always work all of the time.
-But it does work some of the time!
+I haven’t mastered this cognitive therapy technique.
+It doesn’t always work.
+But.
+It does work some of the time!
 This is not an example of pushing through the pain.
 Let’s be clear about that.
 NEVER attempt to just push through the pain!
 You will experience the mother of all fibro flares if and when you do.
 (I know who you are!)

 I just do not involve myself in programs where I am to sit still and focus on any part of my body.
 When I am still and mindful of my body, I become incapacitated with pain.
 I’m just not wired for these kinds of practices.

 I am working on becoming and staying engaged in the present.
-10 years ago, that was so far out of the realm of possibilities for me.
-But on this day, I can say, I am engaged in my surroundings; good, bad, or indifferent.
-I don’t know if I always enjoy being engaged in my environment, or if I am any good at it?
-All I know is every day I try.
+Ten years ago, that was so far out of the realm of possibilities for me.
+But on this day, I can say I am engaged in my surroundings; good, bad, or indifferent.
+I don’t know if I always enjoy being involved in my environment, or if I am any good at it?
+All I know is I try to be engaged, every day.